Wonders

 MHRA style is standard for modern languages, literature, cultural studies, and many humanities disciplines at UK and European universities.
 It's required for all MHRA publications, including Modern Language Review and the Yearbook of English Studies.

 Analyzing literary texts and critical sources?
-Wonders helps you organize your research and manage citations across multiple works.
+Wonders helps you organize your research and manage MHRA citations across multiple works.